App Development Glossary

 Code Review

-Code review is the practise of systematically examining source code changes through peer review before they are integrated into main codebases.
-Code reviews improve code quality, catch bugs early, distribute knowledge across teams, and maintain consistent code standards.
+Code review is the practice of systematically examining proposed source code changes through peer review before they are merged into the main codebase.
+It catches defects early, improves consistency, spreads knowledge across the team, and raises overall code quality through constructive, human evaluation of every change.

 Cohort Analysis